miyag/UiPath.Academy/CertificationQuiz/quiz.md

 - [-] Integer, Password, GenericValue, String

 ---
+### Q) What is the safest way to close an application?

+- [-] By sending the Alt + F4 hotkeys
+- [o] By using the Close Application activity
+- [-] By using the Process Name property of the Kill Process Activity

+---
 ### Q) Which is the best way to delete unreferenced variables?

 - [-] Delete them one by one from the Variables panel.
 UiPath Studio performs the workflow validation in real time, therefore you can see which variable is being used.
 - [o] You can manage your variables from the Design panel > Manage Variables > Remove Unreferenced.
 - [-] The unreferenced variables do not utilise memory, therefore you do not have to delete them.

+---
+### Q) How can you provide more details to explain the purpose of the activities in a workflow?

+- [o] By adding activity Annotations.
+- [-] By using a Comment Out activity.
+- [o] By using the Comment activity.

 ---
 ### Q) You need to collect employees data and send it by email as an Excel file.
 What type of workflow is the most suitable for the final part, which adds the file attachment, formats the email, and sends it?